Geomagnetically induced current: In power grids

 Modern electric power transmission systems consist of generating plants inter-connected by electrical circuits that operate at fixed transmission voltages controlled at substations.
 The grid voltages employed are largely dependent on the path length between these substations and 200-700 kV system voltages are common.
 There is a trend towards using higher voltages and lower line resistances to reduce transmission losses over longer and longer path lengths.
 Low line resistances produce a situation favourable to the flow of GIC.
 Power transformers have a magnetic circuit that is disrupted by the quasi-DC GIC: the field produced by the GIC offsets the operating point of the magnetic circuit and the transformer may go into half-cycle saturation.
 This produces harmonics in the AC waveform, localised heating and leads to higher reactive power demands, inefficient power transmission and possible mis-operation of protective measures.
 Balancing the network in such situations requires significant additional reactive power capacity.
 The magnitude of GIC that will cause significant problems to transformers varies with transformer type.
 Modern industry practice is to specify GIC tolerance levels on new transformers.

 On 13 March 1989, a severe geomagnetic storm caused the collapse of the Hydro-Québec power grid in a matter of seconds as equipment protective relays tripped in a cascading sequence of events.
 Six million people were left without power for nine hours, with significant economic loss.
 Since 1989, power companies in North America, the United Kingdom, Northern Europe, and elsewhere have invested in evaluating the GIC risk and in developing mitigation strategies.

 GIC risk can, to some extent, be reduced by capacitor blocking systems, maintenance schedule changes, additional on-demand generating capacity, and ultimately, load shedding.
 These options are expensive and sometimes impractical.
 The continued growth of high voltage power networks results in higher risk.
 This is partly due to the increase in the interconnectedness at higher voltages, connections in terms of power transmission to grids in the auroral zone, and grids operating closer to capacity than in the past.

 To understand the flow of GIC in power grids and to advise on GIC risk, analysis of the quasi-DC properties of the grid is necessary.
 This must be coupled with a geophysical model of the Earth that provides the driving surface electric field, determined by combining time-varying ionospheric source fields and a conductivity model of the Earth.
 Such analyses have been performed for North America, the UK and in Northern Europe.
 The complexity of power grids, the source ionospheric current systems and the 3D ground conductivity make an accurate analysis difficult.
-By being able to analyze major storms and their consequences we can build a picture of the weak spots in a transmission system and run hypothetical event scenarios.
+By being able to analyze major storms and their consequences, analysts can build a picture of the weak spots in a transmission system and run hypothetical event scenarios.